aws-samples/aws-panorama-samples/samples/ONNX37_opengpu/tools/Readme.md

 # Converting ONNX model to Dynamic Batch Size & FP16

-- This script will modify the onnx model to fp16 & dynamic batch.
+- This script will modify the dynamic batch onnx model to fp16.
 - Inside the ultralytics/yolov5 repo, it provides script to export onnx model
     - It allows either export fp16 onnx model or fp32 onnx model with dynamic batch size.
     - But it does not support export model with both dynamic and fp16.
-- One easy way is export the model to fp16 onnx first, and modify the model to dynamic batch size.
-Or export the model with dynamic batch size first and convert to fp16.
+- One easy way is export the model to dynamc onnx first, and modify the model to fp16.
-- In this script, we will show both without using the export.py
+- In this script, we will show how to convert the model from fp32 to fp16
+- Please prepare a dynamic fp32 yolov5s dynamic model by using the export.py provided in ultralytics/yolov5 repo
+    - `python3 export.py --weights yolov5s.pt --include onnx --dynamic`
 - Before we start, we neend to install some dependencies

 ```